salomvary/soundcleod/DEVELOPMENT.md

 - Select the certificate file
 - Override trust levels as specified above

+Exporting a macOS certificate for signing a Windows application:

+- Find the certificate in Keychain Access
+- Right click -> Export
+- Choose .p12 format
+- Add a strong password

 ## Tricks and tips

 Starting SoundCleod with arguments on Windows (installed location)